lifeline

 concept

-LifeLine is a revolutionary automated CPR system designed for Laerdal Medical that integrates defibrillation electrodes directly into the compression piston.
-This innovation enables double sequential external defibrillation (DSED) for the first time in pre-hospital care, significantly improving survival rates in refractory cardiac arrest.
+LifeLine integrates defibrillation electrodes directly into the compression piston of an automated CPR device.
+This allows paramedics to perform double sequential external defibrillation (DSED) in the field for the first time.
+The DOSE-VF trial showed DSED produces 2.3× better survival outcomes in refractory cardiac arrest.

 info